Senior Quality Advisor

-Tatlin Resetich, MS, serves as Managing Advisor-Quality Services at Purdue Healthcare Advisors (PHA).
+Tatlin Resetich, MS, serves as Senior Quality Advisor at Purdue Healthcare Advisors (PHA).
 In this role, she supports Indiana clinicians in understanding and meeting the requirements of numerous national and state quality initiatives, including the Quality Payment Program (QPP) and its Merit-based Incentive Payment Program (MIPS), Meaningful Use (MU), Patient Centered Medical Home (PCMH), and the Physician Quality Reporting System (PQRS).

 Tatlin is an Indiana QPP Advisor for the QPP Resource Center™ for the Midwest (QPP-RC); and serves Indiana providers through the Indiana Medicaid Promoting Interoperability Programs (formerly MU).
 She also provides expertise to practices, clinics and hospitals through fee-for-service work, focusing primarily on behavioral healthcare.